Constraining reionization morphology and source properties with 21cm galaxy cross-correlation surveys: Network architecture and training

-From the entire dataset of 10790 samples, we use 7832 for training, 1958 for validation, and 1000 for testing.
-All evaluations shown in this work are performed on the test set.
+From the entire dataset of 10790 samples, we used 7832 for training, 1958 for validation, and 1000 for testing.
+All evaluations shown in this work were performed on the test set.
 For each sample the network condition consists of one power spectrum per redshift, each of which consists of 15 k-bins.
-For our 7 redshifts this results in a total flattened array size of 105.
-We also append the redshift values for temporal context, bringing the total condition dimension to 112.
-The power spectrum values are preprocessed by an inverse hyperbolic sine (asinh) transformation, which handles the wide dynamic range (similar to a logarithmic transformation) while accepting both positive and negative values, as present in the cross-power spectrum.
-Subsequently, we apply z-score normalization.
-Additionally, we transform the $x_\mathrm{HI}$ labels using a logit transformation.
-We train with a batch size of 16 and an initial learning rate of $10^{-3}$, which is halved every 10 epochs without improvement in the validation loss.
-Early stopping is employed to avoid overfitting.
+For our seven redshifts this results in a total flattened array size of 105.
+We also appended the redshift values for temporal context, bringing the total condition dimension to 112.
+The power spectrum values were preprocessed by an inverse hyperbolic sine (asinh) transformation, which handles the wide dynamic range (similar to a logarithmic transformation) while accepting both positive and negative values, as present in the cross-power spectrum.
+Subsequently, we applied z-score normalization.
+Additionally, we transformed the $x_\mathrm{HI}$ labels using a logit transformation.
+We trained the model with a batch size of 16 and an initial learning rate of $10^{-3}$, which was halved every ten epochs without improvement in the validation loss.
+Early stopping was employed to avoid overfitting.
 Our fiducial model, trained on the cross-power spectrum for the survey configuration described in Section~\ref{sec: data}, converges after 40 epochs.
-When including the 21cm auto-power spectrum alongside the cross-power, training lasts 54 epochs.
-On one NVIDIA A100 GPU, training takes approximately 20-30 minutes, depending on survey parameters.
+When including the 21cm auto-power spectrum alongside the cross-power, training lasted for 54 epochs.
+On one NVIDIA A100 GPU, training took approximately 20--30 minutes, depending on survey parameters.